f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Importing System Controller Backups via API
 -------------------------------------------

-Post the following API call to the system controllers IP address to import the archived confd backup file form a remote HTTPS server to the configs directory on the system controller.
+Post the following API call to the system controllers IP address to import the archived ConfD backup file form a remote HTTPS server to the configs directory on the system controller.

 .. code-block:: bash